 Unitron offers several product families each containing different performance levels.
 As with other manufacturers, the higher performance levels have the most sophisticated features and come with a higher retail price.

 - Moxi – This product family consists of four receiver in the canal (RIC) instruments including the Moxi Now, Moxi Fit, Moxi Kiss and Moxi Dura.
 The instruments are different sizes and offer slightly different features for most every hearing loss and preference.
+The newest member of the Moxi family is the Moxi Fit R, a tiny rechargeable RIC instrument.

 - Stride – Made up of three behind the ear (BTE) hearing aids with different levels of power, a full line of in the ear (ITE) hearing aids, and five technology levels, Stride is Unitron’s most versatile product line.